It only takes a split second to create the first impression.

 - some sort of relevant, eye-catching graphic – an original photo or custom illustration.

-- and one or two fields where the prospect can enter their email address, and maybe their name.
+- and one or two fields where the prospect can enter their email address and maybe their name.

 A poor design will undermine trust and credibility, leaving you without a new lead.

-On the other hand, strong design will make a positive impression, giving prospects the confidence to share their email address with you.
+On the other hand, a strong design will make a positive impression, giving prospects the confidence to share their email address with you.

 Once you’ve acquired a visitor’s email address, you can follow up with them and start racking up those 7 interactions that lead to a sale.

-But, remember that this isn’t a turn-key situation.
+But remember that this isn’t a turn-key situation.
 While repeated interactions are necessary to convert a customer, they are by no means a guarantee.